akaduwel1/sp21-cse110-lab4/part1/part1.md

 F) True.
 Boolean(2) will be converted to true, and true === true.

 15. The == operation will convert the data types and check their integer equality.
 The === operation will check if they are the same type, and if so check if they have the same value.

 16.
+17. The function will return [2,4,6].
+The array will be passed in as a parameter, and then run through the for loop.
+The for loop will take each element from the initial array, and then use the doSomething function on the element.
+The doSomething function will return double the input value.
+So when 1 is passed in, 2 is returned.
+All values are doubled and pushed into the newArr, which is then returned.
+18.
+19. The output will be 1 4 3 2.
+This is because 1 is printed first, and then setting the timeout will take time.
+4 will be the next, since there is no timeout set, and then 3 since it has the lowest timeout.
+Finally, after a second, 2 will be printed.